deepanshs/mrsimulator/docs/introduction/getting_started.rst

 full-width-half-maximum of 200 Hz.
-This is done with three operations: the first operation applies an inverse fast Fourier transform of the spectrum into the time domain, the second operation applies a time-domain apodization with an exponential decay, and the third operation applies a fast Fourier transform back into the frequency domain.
+This is done with three operations: the first operation applies an inverse fast Fourier transform of the spectrum into the time domain, the second operation applies a time-domain apodization with an exponential decay and the third operation applies a fast Fourier transform back into the frequency domain.